 Shared e-scooters have become a popular part of the micromobility landscape in many countries around the world.
-They are not lawful in the UK, but through summer 2020 and onwards the UK Government is aiming to bring forward trials of rental e-scooters on a temporary basis.
+They have not been lawful in the UK, however the UK Government is now working with local authorities and operators to run a series of trials of rental e-scooters.

 CoMoUK always strives to positively influence and shape the evolution of the shared mobility sector.
 Its remit is for the public benefit of shared transport and so it is supportive of the exploration and piloting of shared e-scooters to help assess their contribution as a transport mode and how they can be most successfully deployed in these evolving times alongside bike share and car share alongside public transport, walking and private cycling.

 CoMoUK has created a set of high-level principles to guide the development of the trials.

 Operators have introduced many innovations in terms of e-scooter technology and operations to enhance safety which are outlined within this document: